vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 Updated [https://www.googleapis.com/compute/v1/projects/timber-tutorial/zones/europe-west1-d/instances/drone-vm].
 ```

-If you wanted to allow HTTPS traffic there is a tag for that too, but setting up HTTPS is a bit outside the scope of this article.

-Awesome! now we have a VM with a static ip address and it can talk to the outside world via HTTP.
+Awesome!
+Now we have a VM with a static IP address, and it can talk to the outside world via HTTP.

 ### Install Prerequisites

-In order to get Drone to run, we need to install Docker and Docker-Compose.
+To get Drone to run, we need to install Docker and Docker-Compose.
 Let's do that now:

 SSH into our VM.
 From your Google cloud shell like so: